DAGWorks-Inc/hamilton/docs/best-practices/code-organization.rst

 Code Organization
 =================

+Hamilton will force you to organize your code!
+Here's some tips.

 Hamilton forces you to put your code into modules that are distinct from where you run your code.

 You'll soon find that a single python module does not make sense, and so you'll organically start to (very likely) put